oracle-livelabs/developer/db-operator-k8s/introduction/introduction.md

 See the [Oracle Database Operator for Kubernetes](https://github.com/oracle/oracle-database-operator) documentation for more details on the other deployment options the Operator offers (for example running an Autonomous database, or running an on-premise PDB on a CDB)

-In this lab we'll be using 2 types of persistant storage :
+In this lab we'll be using 2 types of persistent storage :

 - a dynamic Block Volume, that will be deleted automatically once the database is deleted,
 - a static NFS filesystem, which allows to have automatic failover between nodes of the kubernetes cluster.